Langan's Brasserie: History

 Peter Langan (who gave his name to the Brasserie) was born in Ireland in 1941.
-After moving to England in the early 1960s, Langan began his catering career working at Odin's restaurant at 26 Devonshire Street.
+After moving to England in the early 1960s, Langan began his catering career working at Odin's restaurant at 27 Devonshire Street.
 Langan had been lodging nearby to Odin's and when the proprietor, James Benson, was killed in an accident in 1966, he took over the kitchen for Benson's wife, Kirsten.
 Langan transformed Odin's in both its style of cuisine and its decor.
 Patrick Procktor, an artist who lived near and later married Kirsten Benson, provided a number of watercolours to hang on the walls of Odin's alongside the works of other artists encouraged to 'eat down' their work.
 After purchasing Benson's share of Odin's, Langan created a larger Odin's at the premises next door in Devonshire Street.
 Opening early in 1973, the larger Odin's maintained the tradition of serving hearty cuisine in an environment surrounded by original artworks.
 Odin's quickly became a very popular dining location and proved profitable enough to permit Langan to embark on what became his most successful venture, Langan's Brasserie.

 Peter Langan wanted to bring Parisienne cafe society to London and chose the former site of Le Coq d'Or restaurant in Stratton Street, Mayfair as its location.
 Michael Caine, a customer and friend of Peter Langan, became his business partner and the pair transformed the site with original artwork, brighter lighting with mismatched lamps and relaxed the atmosphere of the restaurant (there was no dress code for diners).
-Richard Shepherd, the former head chef at the Michelin starred Capital Hotel in London, joined the Caine and Langan partnership in 1977 and introduced a menu that has changed little since.
-By the mid-1980s Langan's had become London's most fashionable haunt for stars as diverse as Elizabeth Taylor, Marlon Brando, Mick Jagger, Francis Bacon, Muhammad Ali, Jack Nicholson, and David Hockney.
+Richard Shepherd, the former head chef at the Michelin-starred Capital Hotel in London, joined the Caine and Langan partnership in 1977 and introduced a menu that has changed little since.
 The restaurateur Chris Corbin was an early manager of the Brasserie.

 A notorious alcoholic, Peter Langan died at the age of 47 on 7 December 1988, several weeks after a fire at his home in Essex which he is alleged to have started himself.
-Langan's name was retained by the restaurant and Richard Shepherd subsequently bought Michael Caine's share of the company to become the sole owner of Langan's Brasserie and the group's other restaurants.
+Langan's name was retained by the restaurant and Richard Shepherd subsequently bought Caine's share of the company to become the sole owner of Langan's Brasserie and the group's other restaurants.

 Langan's Brasserie is particularly noted for its artwork.
-Its walls are adorned with works by artists such as David Hockney (who also designed the menu), Lucian Freud, Francis Bacon, Gerald Moira and Patrick Procktor.
-Upstairs at the Brasserie, is a room known as 'The Venetian Room' which featured murals by Patrick Procktor specially commissioned by Peter Langan.
+Its walls are adorned with works by artists, including David Hockney (who also designed the menu), Lucian Freud, Francis Bacon, Timmy Mallett, Gerald Moira and Patrick Procktor.
+Upstairs at the Brasserie, is a room known as 'The Venetian Room' which features murals by Patrick Procktor specially commissioned by Peter Langan.